MATTEL Partners With Austrian Non-Profit Organization SAO BIEN To Build Schools In Remote Areas Of Vietnam

 This partnership seeks to empower young children to help them reach their full potential and drive sustainable development in Vietnam.

-VIENNA, AUSTRIA, August 5, 2024 /EINPresswire / -- Mattel, a leading global toy and family entertainment company and owner of one of the most iconic brand profiles in the world, has chosen Austrian non-profit organization SAO BIEN as a partner to expand a school in Dien Bien, one of the poorest provinces in Vietnam, to accommodate an additional 100 students.
+VIENNA, VIENNA, ÖSTERREICH, August 8, 2024 /EINPresswire / -- Mattel, a leading global toy and family entertainment company and owner of one of the most iconic brand profiles in the world, has chosen Austrian NPO SAO BIEN as a partner to expand a school in Dien Bien, one of the poorest provinces in Vietnam to accommodate an additional 100 students.

 “We are impressed with SAO BIEN's work and mission with whom we share a similar goal of contributing to a more diverse, equitable, inclusive, and sustainable future,” Ka Leung Chow, Mattel Vietnam, commented on the joint project.“Vietnam is an important location for Mattel – we manufacture a large range of products locally, and directly and indirectly employ up to 14,000 people in the country.
 This important partnership is in line with Mattel's purpose to empower generations to explore the wonder of childhood and reach their full potential.”